basho/spark-riak-connector/docs/using-connector.md

 ```
 In this section of code, we are setting up a stream from Kafka topic `streaming` into TS table `ts_weather_demo`.
 Here we are using our Spark SQL context to read each RDD streamed from the Kafka topic and then write into the TS table.

-Now that we have seen the code let's run the example (see [here](../examples#building-and-running-examplesdemos) if you need to build the spark-riak-connector first).
+Now that we have seen the code let's run the example (see [here](../examples#building-and-running-examplesdemos) if you need to build the example).
 You can run the `StreamingTSExample.scala` example, after building, with:

  ```
  /path/to/spark-riak-connector-examples/bin/run-example streaming.StreamingTSExample
  ```

 Now that the stream is up and running, we need to actually send data to the Kafka topic.
 Let's start the Kafka console producer.
-This will allow stream messages from the terminal into the Kafka `streaming` topic.
+This will allow us to stream messages from the terminal into the Kafka `streaming` topic.

  ```
  /path/to/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic streaming